 For more useful products for your home, check out our comprehensive guide to the top water softeners.

 Can disable humidity / moisture sensor if required

 Able to reach areas you might not normally be able to with a spot detector

 Potential for some initial difficulty when setting up the Wi-Fi

 Some trouble downloading app onto smartphone

 This is one of our cheapest choices, but that certainly doesn’t take away from its performance.
 Setup is easy and straightforward, so no time is wasted in ensuring your home is safe and dry.
 Simply put in the batteries (which are also included for the amazing price), screw in the detector probe, and place it where you require.
-You can also attached a detector cable too, if you need to cover more square foot.
+You can also attach a detector cable too if you need to cover more square feet.
 This comes at just under 4-foot, so certainly not the longest cable on the market, but beneficial that you’re given the option to use one.
 Although lightweight, the Govee is a little on the bulky side, but for the price, its appearance can definitely be overlooked.
 The Govee uses sensor probes and cables to detect when there has been a leak and the extremely loud alarm will notify you of that.
 Be warned, the 120 decibels are enough to make anyone spring a leak.
 Find more great products like this by checking out our guide to the best smart plugs.

 Sensor probe and sensor cable

 Ability to adjust the amount of water that the device can detect